Svygzhryr/enColor/README.md

-# enColor
+# CRYO
-A web application for color scheme generation using thecolorapi (for now)
+A crypto currency service for exploring rates and news